 No one who has served our country should ever be living on the street, and Victory Apartments is committed to ending homelessness among Veterans.
 Located one mile from the Durham Museum and Henry Doorly Zoo (825 Dorcas St.), Victory Apartments houses insecure Veterans in a living community that provides residents with beautiful apartments, amenities, and camaraderie with each other.

 Trinity Cathedral has partnered with Victory Apartments to provide support to our Veterans through food and spiritual community.
-We deliver approximately 100 dozen eggs for the community’s food pantry, and hold a worship service at Victory at 3 PM on the first Sunday of every month.
-If you’d like to attend the worship service to build relationships with the community, please email Dean Clark at vclark@trinityepiscopal.org.
+We deliver approximately 100 dozen eggs for the community’s food pantry, and hold worship services at Victory periodically.
+If you’d like to build relationships with the community, please email Dean Clark at vclark@trinityepiscopal.org.

 Bus Tickets